jjamssens/Active-Directory-and-Powershell/README.md

   Promoting to Domain Controller: The server was promoted to a domain controller, creating a new forest and a new domain.

-3. Joining the Client to the Domain
+Joining the Client to the Domain:

   After configuring the domain controller, the next step was to join the client machine to the domain.
 This process involved:

   DNS Configuration: I set the client's DNS server to point to the IP address of the domain controller.